Succotash recipe

 And then the smuggled-in green American lima bean seeds, enjoyed fresh from the garden together with our own corn; now that was good.

-I'm sorry, but from the can they are very second-rate; those who love good food will hunt at the farmers' market or grow them in the garden.
+I am sorry but from the can they are very second-rate; those who love good food will hunt at the farmers' market or grow them in the garden.

 Succotash recipe

 Succotash recipe is a wonderful nutritious way to boost your vegetable-protein with low GI ingredients.
-It's not fattening; it is the refined carbs that add inches to the waistline.
+It's not fattening; it is the refined carbs that add unwanted inches to the waistline.

 Lima bean pods.